June 26 - 28, 2015

 Ohio Dominican University, Columbus OH

-Quarterback and Receiver Camp is considered the premier fundamentals-based, non-contact football camp in the nation.
-Every camper is coached and treated as if he were like our previous campers #1 NFL draft pick (David Carr, 2002 & Alex Smith, 2005).
+Quarterback and Receiver Camp in Ohio is part of the QBR Football Camp Summer Program.
+QBR Football Camp is considered the premier fundamentals-based, non-contact football camps in the nation.
+The camp is located on the grounds of Ohio Dominican University, Columbus, Ohio.
+Unlike other camps, every camper is coached and treated as if he were like our previous campers #1 NFL draft pick (David Carr, 2002 & Alex Smith, 2005).
 Our objective is to develop each player to his fullest potential and to teach the fundamentals of his position that are reinforced with hundreds of repetitions at each practice along with emphasizing character development and leadership.

 QBR Football Camp is designed to make every player better.
 “Making Good Players Excellent – Excellent Players Great”